mamaorha/kotless/README.md

 Kotless consists of two main parts:

 * DSL provides a way of defining serverless applications.
 There are three DSLs supported:
-    * **Kotless DSL** &mdash; Kotless own DSL that provides annotations to declare routing, scheduled events, etc.
-    * **Ktor** &mdash; Ktor engine that is introspected by Kotless.
-Use standard Ktor syntax and Kotless will generate deployment.
     * **Spring Boot** &mdash; Spring Boot serverless container that is introspected by Kotless.
 Use standard Spring syntax and Kotless will generate deployment.
 * Kotless Gradle Plugin provides a way of deploying serverless application.
 For that, it: